brianhigh/challenging_data/waddl_to_csv.md

 ```

 In other words, if we just made `vroom()` a little smarter, smart enough to guess
-the encoding by itself, then we could ignore the encoding issue entirely.
+the encoding by itself, and to recover if the guessing fails, then we could
+probably ignore the encoding issue in most cases.
+That is, a person using this
+method would probably do just fine if they knew nothing about file encoding,
+BOMs, or embedded nulls.

-The locale also contains other default values (like Timezone) which may not be
+The `locale` also contains other default values (like Timezone) which may not be
 appropriate for our file, so we would still want to be careful with those aspects.

 ## Check dimensions